 There are several considerations to keep in mind that influence the amount of time Ativan and other drugs can be detected.

-- A person’s metabolic condition such as their kidney function and general state of health can influence how Ativan or any drug is metabolized and eliminated.
+- A person’s metabolic condition, such as their kidney function and general health, can influence how Ativan or any drug is metabolized and eliminated.
 Patients who have kidney dysfunction would metabolize and eliminate the drug slower.

 - Age affects the metabolic rate at which drugs are eliminated.
 The younger you are, the more efficient and faster your metabolic response.

 - The amount and frequency of the doses affect how long it is detected in your system.
 Habitual users who frequently take the medication will build a tolerance and are more likely to take high doses.
-They will eliminate the drug slower than individuals that do not use the drug with frequency and have not developed a tolerance.
+They will eliminate the drug slower than individuals who do not use the drug frequently and have not developed a tolerance.

 - Drug interactions while taking lorazepam can influence the rate of elimination.
 For instance, alcohol is metabolized by the liver before other drugs in the body; therefore, lorazepam will stay longer in your system when combined with it.

-- Proper hydration also influences how quick or slow Ativan is metabolized and eliminated from the body.
+- Proper hydration also influences how quickly or slowly Ativan is metabolized and eliminated from the body.
 Well-hydrated bodies can eliminate the drug much quicker than those who are dehydrated.